 You can also tap and hold the recording button to frame the video.

 3. Shortcut to Gallery app

-To the right of the shutter button, the shortcut to Gallery app allows you to access Gallery app directly from Galaxy S9 camera app.
+To the right of the shutter button, the shortcut to the Gallery app allows you to access the Gallery app directly from the Galaxy S9 camera app.